 It’s been almost two years since the last time we wrote about Brooklyn-based singer-songwriter Bowen and, just like bumping into old friends, it is always a warm surprise to hear from an artist once again and see how far they have taken their craft.

 A passage of words set to a melody can wield immeasurable strength, and ignite within its listener a life-long connection.
 For the greats and the poets of our generations, a skill such as this one refuses coercion and falls naturally, and might even move millions in its wake.
 A song that has travelled the ages and continues to stir […]

 Macclesfield three-piece Cassia chase the sun and celebrate their friendship in the accompanying film clip to new single ‘100 Times Over’.
 Themes of embracing adventure and searching for escapism are explored heavily within the visuals.

 Today we are delighted to bring you the first fruits from new Manchester-based band South Island Son, a collective of exciting young musicians that are ready to make their mark on the city’s music scene and also further afield (revealing to us that they already have plans scheduled to tour France and the UK, early 2017).

 After a three-year hiatus away from music, Aimee Herbert-Smith (the musical creator behind Mere Child) debuts her return with the darkly poignant, self-referential dream-electronica of ‘Not Good Enough’.

 Newcomers Tokyo Tea Room dredge up woozy pop from the Kentish coast on ‘Sleep’.
-As early offerings go, the cut is a pure undiluted foray into the young band’s psyche – it’s breezy but breaking through the cracks is a darker edge.
+As early offerings go, the cut is a pure, undiluted foray into the young band’s psyche – while breezy, a darker edge is breaking through the cracks.